 Rapid delivery is a core tenet of DevOps, as it aims to reduce the time it takes to deliver new updates and features to end users.

-By automating the build, testing, and deployment processes, DevOps enables organizations to release software more frequently, ensuring users can access the latest enhancements and bug fixes.
+By automating the build, testing, and deployment processes, DevOps enables organisations to release software more frequently, ensuring users can access the latest enhancements and bug fixes.

 Automation plays a vital role in DevOps, as it helps eliminate repetitive manual tasks and reduces the risk of human error.
 By automating processes such as testing, deployment, and infrastructure provisioning, DevOps teams can focus on innovation and delivering value to customers.